 - Hand sanitizer

 - Credit Card with ZERO foreign transaction fees (I used CapitalOne Quicksilver card and it cost me nothing to get cash from all the random ATMs as I needed it.
-Plus, many places accepted credit card.)
+Plus, many places accepted credit card. ***UPDATE: I no longer recommend Quicksilver.
+They now charge ATM fees plus interest.
+And they do not have a chat option, which makes contacting them outside of the country an issue.)

 When you’re considering packing, keep in mind that it stays pretty warm most of the time.
 It can cool off a little at night but it’s nothing that a light sweater wouldn’t take care of.
 I don’t think I wore pants at all.
 The other thing is: it rains A LOT.
 You will be going along and then all of a sudden torrential downpour.
 So living a “wet life” sort of becomes your norm.